Starman7312/Robotic-Car-Project/README.md

 All code is compatible with the CamJamEdukit#3 robotic car kit for Raspberry Pi: [Link To Kit](https://camjam.me/?page_id=1035)

+## Core project details:
-    • The code allows the robot to be controlled remotely using TCP/IP communication (or more simply: using a network / the internet)
+- The code allows the robot to be controlled remotely using TCP/IP communication (or more simply: using a network / the internet)
-    • It provides a graphical user interface with buttons to control the car and other features
+- It provides a graphical user interface with buttons to control the car and other features
-    • Provides common key binds for quicker control of the robot (e.g. W, A, S, D)
+- Provides common key binds for quicker control of the robot (e.g. W, A, S, D)
-    • Provides access to a remote camera streaming webpage (via the webpage: http://Pi IP Address:8000/index.html) PS.
+- Provides access to a remote camera streaming webpage (via the webpage: http://Pi IP Address:8000/index.html) PS.
 Enter The Pi IP Into The URL
-    • Provides auditory distance alerts (like a car reversing sensor)
+- Provides auditory distance alerts (like a car reversing sensor)
-    • Provides the car with collision avoidance capabilities
+- Provides the car with collision avoidance capabilities

 The Controller Code folder contains the code and dependancies that needs to be run on the controller device (e.g. laptop, pc, other raspberry pi etc.)